-After months of editing, designing, reviewing, and reorganizing, we hit the navigate, better organized and features all new graphics.
+After months of editing, designing, reviewing, and reorganizing, we hit the switch on the new CdLS Foundation Web site.
+The new site is easier to navigate, better organized and features all new graphics.
 It is a key part of educating families, professionals and the public about CdLS, logging more than 80,000 unique hits annually.

-Also debuting in 2010 is Foundation Focus, the new twice-yearly publicaals.
-Unlike the longtime Reaching Out newsletter, Foundation Focus does clinicians around the country.
-Topics include psychiatric medications, be-
+Also debuting in 2010 is Foundation Focus, the new twice-yearly publication geared toward friends and donors rather than families and professionals.
+Unlike the longtime Reaching Out newsletter, Foundation Focus does not include articles about medical or educational issues.